 It could take weeks or months.
 The good news is you don’t have to forget your beloved canine companion.
 He will always be with you in your heart where your love for him will remain.

-It takes time to come to terms with the grief you feel at the loss of a dog so it is generally not a good idea to get a new one straight away.
+It takes time to come to terms with the grief you feel at the loss of an animal so it is generally not a good idea to get a new one straight away.
 It is important not to try to replace your lost dog.

 You will end up making comparisons and resent the newcomer for not living up to your expectations, (forgetting about the remote control) Once you feel ready to build a relationship with a new four-legged friend rather than trying to fill the hole in your heart left by the loss of a dog you can move forward.